African wild dog: Hunting and diet

 Hunting success varies with prey type, vegetation cover and pack size, but African wild dogs tend to be very successful: often more than 60% of their chases end in a kill, sometimes up to 90%.
 An analysis of 1,119 chases by a pack of six Okavango wild dogs showed that most were short distance uncoordinated chases, and the individual kill rate was only 15.5 percent.
 Because kills are shared, each dog enjoyed an efficient benefit–cost ratio.
+A compilation of success rates for different prey species, of different ages and under various success parameters, found that the average hunting success rate for African wild dogs is 31.2%, which seems to debunk the idea of a success rate of over 80% that would make the species "the most efficient hunters".

 Small prey such as rodents, hares and birds are hunted singly, with dangerous prey such as cane rats and Old World porcupines being killed with a quick and well-placed bite to avoid injury.
 Small prey is eaten entirely, while large animals are stripped of their meat and organs, leaving the skin, head, and skeleton intact.
 The African wild dog is a fast eater, with a pack being able to consume a Thomson's gazelle in 15 minutes.
 In the wild, the species' consumption is 1.2–5.9 kg per African wild dog a day, with one pack of 17–43 individuals in East Africa having been recorded to kill three animals per day on average.

 Unlike most social predators, African wild dogs will regurgitate food for other adults as well as young family members.
 Pups old enough to eat solid food are given first priority at kills, eating even before the dominant pair; subordinate adult dogs help feed and protect the pups.

+It has been found that African wild dogs packs in the Okavango Delta feed on jackalberry fruits just before going out on the hunt; older individuals consume more fruit than others, and this is probably a learned behaviour, explaining why it has not been found in wild dogs elsewhere.